Carobert85/sqlstyle.guide/sqlstyle.guide.md

 available (prefer `ABSOLUTE` to `ABS`).

 Do not use database server specific keywords where an ANSI SQL keyword already exists performing the same function.
-This helps to make code more portable.
+This helps to make the code more portable.

 ```sql
 SELECT model_num